Login

 Console Operator

-**Volunteers must have completed the WHALe Electronic Timer Training.
-Must complete training before you can sign up for this position.** Console Operator will be responsible for managing the Dolphin Wireless console and the Meet Manager software.
+**Volunteers must have completed the WHALe Console Operator Training.
+Must complete training before you can sign up for this position.** Console Operator will be responsible for managing the Time Drops console and the Meet Manager software.
 They will also receive the event timer sheets and double check automatic times against the backup times.
-(Home Meet: Dolphin Wireless console – 1 per Shift, 2 total; Away Meet: Meet Maestro software – 1 per meet and counts as 2 Shifts)
+(Time Drops console or Meet Maestro – 2 per Shift, 4 total)

 Deck and Pavilion Guard